Monthly journals are updated weekly, as each InfluenceWP Weekly newsletter drops.

 - Coupon Affiliates for WooCommerce v7.5 (IWP Deal) is a massive update that brings an option to set per-group and per-user MLA commission rates, an option to display a “Rates” tab on the MLA affiliate dashboard, an “MLA Users” admin page listing all users who are part of the multi-level affiliate system with their affiliate details and stats, lots more details and statistics about the affiliates’ sub-affiliates within the “View Affiliate” page, as well as more new features, and numerous improvements, tweaks, and fixes.

-- Conversion Bridge v1.13 (IWP Deal) is packed with changes that’ll make conversion data more accurate, consent handling more reliable, and checkout tracking more complete with a rebuilt consent system, phone support for Enhanced Matching in 30+ integrations, and integrations for CheckoutWC (IWP Deal), Termageddon (IWP Deal), Tutor LMS, and Usercentrics, new Gravity Forms power features, and much more.
+- Conversion Bridge v1.13 (IWP Deal) is packed with changes that’ll make conversion data more accurate, consent handling more reliable, and checkout tracking more complete with a rebuilt consent system, phone support for enhanced matching in 30+ integrations, integrations for CheckoutWC (IWP Deal), Termageddon (IWP Deal), Tutor LMS, and Usercentrics, new Gravity Forms power features, and much more.

 - Hoverify v4.6.8 (IWP Deal) brings new features to “Site Stack,” including a rebuilt detection engine, PDF report generation, and caching, while the “Color Eyedropper” gets added support for the OKLCH color space, “SEO” gets a button to clear the cache and refetch data and a button to change the position of the SEO panel, “Capture” gets added support for smooth scrolling libraries like GSAP, and the extension gets numerous overall improvements and bug fixes.